Sobhangh/IDP-Z3/docs/zettlr/Nim.md

 But:
 * poor debugger → need to use logs instead
-* build parser at run-time (to parse English) ??  via a C library ?

-[nimporter](https://github.com/Pebaz/nimporter): makes it easy to distribute modules written in nim = alternative to Cython
+* Google App Engine ?  use [nimporter](https://github.com/Pebaz/nimporter): makes it easy to distribute modules written in nim = alternative to Cython

+Options:
+* rewrite Idp module: send string to analyzer written in Nim, and get a messagepack in return